-Last updated: 10-Apr-2013
+Last updated: 11-Aug-2016

 The sport of motorcycle riding is rewarding and fun.
 This hobby, leisure activity, fraternal sport, or even job requirement is the primary bond that brings this law enforcement organization together.
 However, all members inherit a certain level of risk when riding on only two wheels.
 Dangers conditions are created from the inattention of other drivers, environment or external factors, and sometimes from the lack of experience and training by riders themselves.
 This page will serve as a starting point for many tips and tricks, informational articles, and links to various outside resources to promote rider safety and accident prevention.

 After several years of involved research and work, the Safety Committee has published the Basic Group Riding Handbook to share with the membership.
-Please login to the members only Safety Committee page to view and download the handbook.

 The Motorcycle Safety Foundation web site is full of course information and free to download safety tips.
 The MSF is an internationally recognized not-for-profit foundation, supported by motorcycle manufacturers, that provides leadership to the motorcycle safety community through its expertise, tools, and partnerships.
 A large number of our members are MSF instructors.